Looking to cultivate cozy with some soup recipes? This farro and Brussels sprouts soup is bursting with flavor and

 - In a saucepan over high heat, bring 3 cups water to a boil.
 Add the farro, stir once, and continue to boil uncovered for about 15 minutes, bubbling rapidly.
 Taste a grain of farro; if the grain is plump and tender, remove the pan from the heat and pour it into a strainer.
 If not, continue to cook and taste until tender.
 Brands of farro can vary, so adjust the cook time as necessary.

-- Meanwhile, mince the shallots and garlic.
+- Meanwhile, mince the shallots.
+Mince the garlic.
 Peel and mince the ginger.
 Peel and dice the carrots.
 Thinly slice the mushrooms.

 - Shred the Brussels sprouts: Lay each sprout on its side, then thinly slice starting from the top and working towards the root.
 Then use your fingers to gently separate the shreds.